 I ask Cheryl if what happened to me with my ex-supervisor was sexual harassment.

 “It wasn’t quite sexual harassment.
 But sexual harassment doesn’t have a set definition and isn’t defined in employment law or criminal law,” she reiterates.
 “It’s up to you how you want to define it.”

-Which makes sense.
-After all, the offensiveness of the harassment depends on the degree of intrusion of the person’s privacy and there is no objective scale.
+Which makes sense, particularly since the offensiveness of the harassment depends on the degree of intrusion of the person’s privacy and there is no objective scale.